That Software Guy, Inc.'s Logo

 where:

-discountis the string PROD, CAT, PRICE or MINPRICE followed by an identifier (product or category id, or product price), followed by a quantity, followed by a percent or dollar sign, followed by an amount
+discountis the string PROD, CAT, PRICE, MINPRICE or MANUF, followed by an identifier (product or category id, product price or manufacturer id), followed by a quantity, followed by a percent or dollar sign, followed by an amount

 The item_count may be specified as "*", meaning "the discount may be taken an unlimited number of times."